Glossary · AI from A to Z

 Jailbreak

 Attempting to manipulate an AI model into ignoring its safety instructions and doing things it is designed not to do.
 Also called "prompt injection" in more technical contexts.
-Serious AI companies actively work against jailbreaks.
-Relevant if you're building AI products — you need to think about how users might abuse your system.
+Serious AI companies are actively working against jailbreaks.
+Relevant for you if you are building AI products — you must consider how users might misuse your system.

 Context

-Everything in the AI's "memory" for a given conversation — your system prompt, the entire conversation history, documents you've pasted in, plus the model's responses.
-The context window is the upper limit on how large the context can be.
+Everything that exists in the AI's "memory" for a given conversation — your system prompt, the entire conversation history, documents you pasted in, plus the model's responses.
+The context window is the upper limit of how large the context can be.

 Context window

-The AI's working memory — how much text it can hold in mind at once.
+The AI's working memory — how much text it can keep in its head at once.
 Measured in tokens.
 Claude handles 200,000 tokens (~150,000 words, roughly an entire novel).
 GPT-4o handles 128,000 tokens.
-The longer the context window, the longer the documents and conversations you can work with without the model "forgetting" what you discussed at the start.
+The longer the context window, the longer documents and conversations you can work with without the model "forgetting" what you discussed at the beginning.

 Latency

-How long it takes from when you send a prompt until you receive the first token in the response.
+How much time it takes from the moment you send a prompt until you receive the first token in the response.
 Important for real-time applications.
 Claude Haiku and GPT-4o mini have low latency.
 Claude Opus and GPT-4o have higher latency but better quality.

 Llama